vikylevin/MMDB/README.md

    ```
    python app.py
    ```
-   The backend should be running at http://localhost:5000
+   The backend should be running at http://localhost:5000 (development) or https://mmdb-f1b3.onrender.com (production)

 ### Frontend Setup